 Callery pear

-The state of Ohio has declared the Callery pear (pictured above) an invasive species whose sale will be banned in 2023.
+The state of Ohio has declared the Callery pear (pictured above) an invasive species whose sale was banned in 2023.
 “They are an invasive species in Ohio,” Bennett says.
 “They are everywhere and are growing in lots, roadsides, roadways, interchanges.
 They produce quite a lot of fruit, too, and the birds are carrying them everywhere.

 “It was the only thing people were planting from city developers to landscapers because it had great color, and they grew fast,” she adds.
 In the beginning, they didn’t have fruit on them.
 However, they didn’t have branch angles and would break easily.
 The first ones weren’t producing fruit.
 By the early 2000s, they would cross-pollinate and start producing fruit.